Riding the Monmouth Beach Rails

 While there are stories of neighborhood houses coated with soot from the train’s coal-fired engines, only one serious “train” accident is know.
 A deadly and destructive mishap took place in Galilee when a southbound express train struck a loaded gasoline truck in the summer of 1917.
 The massive explosion took the lives of the locomotive engineer and the truck driver.
 The flames roasted three coaches of the train, the railroad station, and a surrounding field.

 The Beach Road location had two train stations.
-A second more elaborate station — its twin in Little Silver still stands — was built in the 1880s.
-The shoreline was closed shortly after World War II and the large slate-roof station was torn down in 1955.
-In May 1953, Railroad Avenue was changed to Seaview Avenue.
+The first depot was constructed in 1877.
+A second more elaborate station — its twin in Little Silver still stands — was built in the 1888.
+The CR of NJ rail line was officially closed on Christmas Eve 1945 (although a November 1945 nor’easter had technically wrecked the area’s tracks).
+By May 1953, Railroad Avenue had been changed to Seaview Avenue and the large slate-roof train station was finally torn down in 1955.